rust-lang/book/nostarch/chapter13.md

 incrementing its value in the closure body is a more straightforward way to count the number of times the closure is called.
-The closure in Listing 13-9 works with `sort_by_key` because it is only capturing a mutable reference to the `num_sort_operations` counter and can therefore be called more than once:
+The closure in Listing 13-9 works with `sort_by_key` because it is only capturing a mutable reference to the `num_sort_operations` counter and can therefore be called more than once.

 src/main.rs